 By 1998, the group had outgrown the meeting space in the Town Hall.
 Our 30+ members were writing in every genre, and we

 began meeting in the our current space in the Watauga County Library.
 Joanne Nelson assumed editorship of what is now High

-Country Writer and is referred to, somewhat self-consciously, as our "journal."
+Country Writers and is referred to, somewhat self-consciously, as our "Journal."

 The High Country Writers Book of the Year Award was first bestowed in 1999 to recognize the excellence in writing that

 HCW had supported since its beginning.
 Our first recipient was member Marian Coe, for Eve's Mountain, book of the